endeavouros-team/endeavouros-DE-fixes/mate/current_changes.md

 Because user file will include a lot from the default settings we do not need it will be better to use:

-`dconf load / < user.conf` to load only needed settings.. i do not know of a way to create a custom user file thaz only includes the settings we want to change?
+`dconf load / < user.bak` to load only needed settings.. i do not know of a way to create a custom user file thaz only includes the settings we want to change?